Conclusion

 Simulation Results

-ESTAT has partnered with Dr. Jeff Reinbolt and Dr. Anita Vasavada to produce an OpenSim model of the LEET-F system, which demonstrates improvements in injury risk for pilots of all sizes in multiple high G scenarios.
-According to their simulation results, the LEET-F reduces injury risk by as much as 95% during ejection.
+To address this concern, ESTAT partnered with Dr. Jeff Reinbolt and Dr. Anita Vasavada to produce an OpenSim model of the LEET system.
+This model includes the human response, which demonstrates improvements in injury risk for pilots of all sizes in multiple high G scenarios.

 The Ejection Scenario